stanfordpython/python-assignments/assign4/ideas.md

 What problems do you care about?
 Healthcare?
 Food insecurity?
 Education?
 Climate change?
 Divestment?
 Mental health?
 Politics? etc.

-You can do *basically* anything you would like to!
+You can do almost anything you would like to!

 ## Random Ideas
 *Miscellaneous ideas that we thought of over the course of the quarter.*